 Our Board of Directors is currently divided into three classes, with one class of directors elected for a three-year term at each annual meeting.
 Each class consists of four directors, except for Class I which consists of three directors.
-Each director holds office until the third annual meeting after the meeting at which such director is elected and until his or her successor is duly elected and qualified or until his or her earlier resignation, removal or death.
-However, as noted in Proposal No. 2 below, we are seeking stockholder approval to amend our corporate governance documents in order to de-classify our Board of Directors.
-If approved by our stockholders, this phase-out of our classified Board would be implemented over the next three fiscal years, ending in 2023 once the class of directors elected at the 2020 Annual Meeting has completed its three-year term.
+Previously, each director held office until the third annual meeting after the meeting at which such director was elected and until his or her successor was duly elected and qualified or until his or her earlier resignation, removal or death.
+However, at our 2020 Annual Meeting, our stockholders voted in favor of our proposal to amend our corporate governance documents to de-classify our Board of Directors.
+Once fully implemented, all directors will stand for re-election on an annual basis and the Board of Directors will no longer be divided into classes.
+As approved by our stockholders, the de-classification of our Board is being implemented over three fiscal years, and will be completed in 2023 once the class of directors elected at the 2020 Annual Meeting has completed its three-year term.
+Accordingly, this fiscal year marks the first year in which a class of directors will be elected for a one-year term only.